 - Water: Ducks require significantly more water than more common backyard birds, and while a small ground bird bath may be suitable for a drink, larger ponds are best for attracting ducks.
 A pond can include a fountain or waterfall for the splashing sounds that will help attract birds, and different depths—from shallow shelves to deeper diving holes—will appeal to more duck species and provide a better overall habitat.
-For the best results, the pond should also include aquatic plants such as reeds and lilies, and a half-submerged log or overhanging rocky shelves can also give the pond a more realistic, natural touch to encourage ducks to visit.
+For the best results, the pond should also include aquatic plants such as reeds, grasses, and lilies, and a half-submerged log or overhanging rocky shelves can also give the pond a more realistic, natural touch to encourage ducks to visit.

 - Shelter: Ducks can be nervous when they are out of the water, and tall marsh grasses planted around the edge of a pond will help them feel secure.
 A brush pile can provide additional shelter for ducks, and they will use shrubby cover as necessary to stay protected.

 - Nesting Sites: Ducks will nest in a variety of places, from ground nests in concealed grassy areas close to a pond to brush piles that may be quite some distance from the nearest water source.
-Providing duck boxes can help attract nesting ducks, and ducks may even use planters or flower boxes as impromptu nesting sites.
+Providing duck boxes can help attract nesting ducks, and ducks may even use planters, large containers, or flower boxes as impromptu nesting sites.
 Some ducks are cavity-nesters and will use large, hollow snags for nesting.

 More Tips for Attracting Ducks